vbernardes/chicago-crime-dataviz/General notes.md

 - Heat map expected
 - Be conservative on the conclusions
 - Make sure the external datasets can be successfully matched
+- Show the data at several levels of detail

 ## To Explore

 - Is there something special about district #31?
+- How to employ small multiples